wvanderwey/ROP/Tutorial-(based-on-one-sample).md

 mkdir data
 ```

-Now, download the mapped and unmapped reads from RNA-Seq
+Now, download the unmapped reads from RNA-Seq

 ```
 wget (to fix)